-We manage eight innovative Housing First services in Brighton, Camden, Ealing, Hammersmith, Haringey, Reading, Thurrock and Westminster, assisting people with complex needs and a history of rough sleeping.
+We manage innovative Housing First services in Brighton, Bournemouth, Camden, Ealing, Hammersmith and Fulham, Haringey, Hackney and City, Reading and Westminster, assisting people with complex needs and a history of rough sleeping.
 We help them to sustain independent living by providing housing upfront so that we can support them as they begin to tackle issues such as drug or alcohol use, or mental health issues.

 Floating support services

 We are the current providers of the Greater London Authority’s Tenancy Sustainment Team North, providing floating support to approximately 1,800 clients in independent tenancies across 15 London boroughs.